tcsvn/pyadlml/docs/user_guide/datasets.rst

     27-12-2020 16:35:29.808,27-12-2020 16:35:36.057,eating
     ...

+.. _device_dataframe:

-An entry of the device dataframe consist of the *time* a certain *device* reported a specific *val*\ue.
-Most of the time the values are, but don't necessarily have to be, binary.
-The following table shows how a typical device dataframe could like.
+A device dataframe entry consists of the *time* a certain *device* reported a specific *val*\ue.
+Usually the values are, but don't necessarily have to be, binary.

 .. csv-table:: df_devices
    :header: "time", "device", "val"